 2. Statement of the Purpose and Aims of the Project

 This research will comprise of two primary studies.
-The first part of this research is a prospective RCT investigating the benefit of structured pre- and post-operative exercise rehabilitation in patients undergoing RSA.
+The first part of this research is a prospective RCT investigating the benefit of a structured peri-operative exercise rehabilitation program in patients undergoing RSA.
 The purpose of this study is to investigate the capacity in which structured pre-surgery and post-surgery exercise programs can improve patient strength, active range of motion (AROM) and early functional recovery after RSA, compared with control subjects who receive the usual course of care.

 Specifically, this study will examine:

-The extent to which patients with massive rotator cuff tears tolerate an exercise intervention prior to surgery
+The extent to which patients with massive rotator cuff tears tolerate an exercise intervention prior to surgery.

-The value of exercise rehabilitation on the patient’s rate of improvement in strength, AROM and functional rehabilitation after surgery
+The value of a structured, peri-operative exercise program on the patient’s rate of improvement in strength, AROM and functional rehabilitation after surgery.

 The value of exercise rehabilitation on the participant’s rate of improvement in upper extremity function and other aspects related to quality of life after surgery